patricklafrance/wmfnext-shell/README.md

 A `wrapManagedRoutes` option is passed to the `useHoistedRoutes()` hook.
 This is an optional function allowing the caller to nest the *"non hoisted routes"* under a specific route.

-In this example, the `wrapManagedRoutes` option is used to wrap all the modules managed routes under the `RootLayout` component and the `RootErrorBoundary` to isolate module failures.
+In this example, the `wrapManagedRoutes` option is used to wrap all the _"non hoisted routes"_ under the `RootLayout` component and the `RootErrorBoundary` to isolate module failures.

-> It's important that the `wrapManagedRoutes` option function is memoized.
-Otherwise, the hoisting code will be executed on every re-render rather than return from the cache.
+> It's important to memoized the `wrapManagedRoutes` function, otherwise, the hoisting code will be executed on every re-render rather than return from the cache.

 An host application can choose to disallow page hoisting by not using the `useHoistedRoutes()` hook or using the `allowedPaths` option of the `useHoistedRoutes()` hook to specify a subset of module routes that can be hoisted.